pip-services/pip-services-docs/content/en/toolkit/recipes/kafka/_index.md

 We can now assemble everything in one example.
 First, we create a custom message receiver, which will manage the reception of messages according to our needs.
 This class will inherit from the MessageReceiver class and will expand it.
 It will also inherit the ICleanable interface, which will help us to define our clean() method.

 Then, we define our connection and create an instance of our message receiver.
-We use the method begin_listen() inherited from the IMessagQueue interface to start our listener and send a message.
+We use the method beginListen() inherited from the IMessagQueue interface to start our listener and send a message.

-Once we received our message, we capture it, close our listener and unlock the thread with the stop_listen() method, and print a message verifying if the received message equals the sent message.
+Once we received our message, we capture it, close our listener and unlock the thread with the stopListen() method, and print a message verifying if the received message equals the sent message.

 Our final code will look like this: